mason-chase/crud-test-laravel/docs/Steps.md

 3. store method, tests, and request class (validation and data cleansing).
 4. delete method, tests, and documentation.
 5. show method, tests, and documentations.

+## **😊 MileStone**: Minimum Viable Product (Backend)
+At this stage a **MVP** for the backend is presentable to the product owner.
+I tested multiple aspects of the project and design in a way that front and backend project can be separated.
+Before continuing to the next level some documents are updated and tests are reviewed.

+## 6. Optimizations